Menu Port of Seattle Logo - Home

 47° 37' 36" N, 122° 22' 19" W

-Formerly known as Elliott Bay Park, in 2011, Centennial Park was rededicated to commemorate the port’s 100th anniversary.
-Featuring scenic green space and occasional seal and sea lion activity in Elliott Bay, it's regarded as one of the premier waterfront parks in Seattle.
+Centennial Park was rededicated in 2011 to commemorate the Port of Seattle's 100th anniversary.
+Connected by pedestrian and bike paths to the City of Seattle's Myrtle Edwards Park, the park features scenic green space and occasional seal and sea lion activity in Elliott Bay, and is regarded as one of the premier waterfront parks in Seattle.

 Park Features: